Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

 \subsection{Main results}

-This article carries out the first part of such a program for higher rank unitary groups.
+This article carries out the construction of an Euler system for higher rank unitary groups.
 More precisely, we define a collection of special cycles and study their Hecke and Galois properties.
-Comparing the two actions (via distribution relations) is the main idea behind the construction of an Euler system from these cycles.
-We work with $n$-dimensional and $(n-1)$-dimensional unitary groups of isometries where precise Gross--Zagier conjectures relating the non-vanishing of the derivative of an automorphic $L$-function to the height of a cycle have already been stated \cite[Conj.27.1]{gan-gross-prasad}.
-Lots of progress has been made towards this conjecture starting with the work of W. Zhang using an approach based on the relative trace formula and a conjectural arithmetic fundamental lemma \cite{zhang:afl}.
-The latter has been proved in \cite{zhang:afl} in the case $n = 3$.
-Partial results have been proved by W. Zhang, Rapoport and Terstiege for general $n$ \cite{rapoport-terstiege-zhang}.
-Although the main results of this paper are for $n=3$, we will do some of the computations for arbitrary $n$ as those will be used in forthcoming work.
+Establishing the Euler system relations is achieved via a comparison of the two actions (distribution relations).
+We note that lots of recent progress has been made towards the Gross--Zagier type conjecture \cite[Conj.27.1]{gan-gross-prasad} starting with the work of W. Zhang on the relative trace formula and a conjectural arithmetic fundamental lemma \cite{zhang:afl}.
+The latter has been proven in \cite{zhang:afl} in the case $\U(2,1) \times \U(1,1)$.
+Partial progress has been made by W. Zhang, Rapoport and Terstiege in the general case $\U(n, 1) \times \U(n-1, 1)$ \cite{rapoport-terstiege-zhang}.
+Although the main results of this paper are for $n=3$, we do some of the computations for arbitrary $n$ as those will be used in forthcoming work.